 What is ESOP?

 An ESOP is a tax-qualified retirement plan regulated under the Employee Retirement Income Security Act of 1974 (ERISA) that provides a company’s workforce with ownership interest in the company.
 Owners sell company stock to a trust account for benefit of the employees over time.
-The sale is financed through tax-advantaged bank loans and seller debt.
+The sale is financed through tax-advantaged bank loans and

 When an ESOP Makes Sense

 For many business owners, expecting to pass down their business to another generation of family may not be realistic.
 According to a Harvard Business Review report, about 70% of family-owned businesses fail or are sold before the second generation takes over, and only 10% remain active, privately held companies for the third generation to lead2.